ConstanzaSchibber/lipstick_color_extraction/README.md

 For illustration, the set of six figures displays makeup images (blush, lipstick, or lipgloss) from the validation set, each accompanied by a comparison of the predicted and true colors of the makeup.
 The Delta E values, which range from 0-5, 5-10, 10-15, and beyond, indicate the difference between the predicted and true colors.
 For lower Delta E values, the predicted color closely matches the true color, reflecting higher accuracy.
 As Delta E increases, the prediction accuracy decreases, often due to interference from packaging and shadows, which distort the true color and lead to less accurate predictions.

 ![img](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/img/deltaE.png)

+Overall, the refined model demonstrated strong generalization for most makeup products, with notable improvements in color matching accuracy.
+However, further refinement is suggested for lipliner to reduce variability and enhance precision.